sanjeevmk/Tags2Parts/README.md

 Bed 00000002
 ```

-We provide both models and annotation for these, in the same format and directory structure as the ShapeNet folders downloaded previously.
+Models and annotation are provided for these, in the same format and directory structure as the ShapeNet folders downloaded previously.

 Models for these 3 can be downloaded from [here](https://www.dropbox.com/sh/7bngjkv3ygo932g/AABrGisqFmqEY8qLfbhPiWm1a?dl=0)
 >This folder contains 3 synset folders `00000000,00000001,00000002` which are to be copied into the `ShapeNetCore.v1/` folder downloaded previously, alongside the other synset folders that already exist.